aroflcoppter/dankium/README.md

 * Strong Android 13 Sandbox with minsdk bump
 * External password manager first
 * GPL 3.0 license to protect your rights
+* No p2p webRTC to protect IP
+* Disabled background sync to reduce attack surface
 * much more

 ### Release Signing Key